enginux/batching/Readme.md

 ## **Featuring HSD v5 New RPC methods** [**#686**](https://github.com/handshake-org/hsd/pull/686)

 - **createbatch**  and **sendbatch** create batch transactions with any number of outputs with any combination of covenants.
-- we'll use it open and/or bid by batch aka.
+- we'll use it to open and/or bid by batch aka.
 Bulk.

 Requirements to use the tool: